janparttimaa/uninstall-pre-installed-apps-from-microsoft-store/README.md

 powershell.exe -ExecutionPolicy Bypass -File .\uninstall-pre-installed-apps-from-microsoft-store.ps1
 ```
 - You can also deploy this script via Intune or Configuration Manager.
-- This script is suitable for situations when devices will be upgraded e.g. from Windows 10 to Windows 11 using Feature Update.
-On those situations, recommendation is to run this script frequently for example once per day.
+- **This script is suitable for scenarios where devices are being upgraded—for example, from Windows 10 to Windows 11 using a Feature Update, or from one Windows 11 version to another (e.g., 23H2 to 24H2).
+In such cases, it is recommended to run this script frequently, ideally once per day.**
 - You can also use this on Windows-image created on Microsoft Deployment Toolkit (MDT) or through Configuration Manager.
 - Feel free to remove apps that you want to keep instead from the script.